 1. Predictive Delinquency Scoring

-AI models trained on payment history, credit behavior, and economic indicators flag at-risk borrowers 30-60 days before a missed payment — moving default servicing from reactive to anticipatory.
+AI models trained on payment history, credit behavior, and economic indicators flag at-risk borrowers 30–60 days before a missed payment — shifting default servicing from reactive to anticipatory.

 - Models draw on payment cadence, partial payments, and late fee patterns as early stress signals

-- Sector-level economic data feeds (employment, local vacancy rates) sharpen predictions on business-purpose loans
+- Sector-level economic data feeds (employment trends, local vacancy rates) sharpen predictions on business-purpose loans

 - Early flags trigger outreach workflows before the borrower reaches formal delinquency status

-- Lenders with proactive contact programs see higher cure rates at lower intervention cost
+- Lenders with proactive contact programs achieve higher cure rates at lower intervention cost

-- Data quality in the boarding phase directly determines model accuracy — garbage in, garbage out
+- Data quality at the loan boarding phase directly determines model accuracy — poor boarding data produces unreliable predictions regardless of the model’s sophistication

 Verdict: The highest-leverage shift on this list.
 Poor boarding data is the single biggest obstacle to realizing the benefit.